 - Writing sample

-- Personal, goal, or professional statement
+- Personal, goal, and/or professional statement

 - Test scores